 During 2017 David Helfgott has appeared for the MANDURAH PERFORMING ARTS CENTRE in Western Australia and returned to Europe for performances of the two-piano Rachmaninov PIANO CONCERTO NO.3 in Istanbul, and Ankara, at the MUSIKVEREIN in Vienna, the KULTURE UND KONGRESSZENTRUM in Lucerne, at BRIDGEWATER HALL in Manchester and at London’s BARBICAN HALL as well as giving solo recitals in Berlin and in Denmark.

-2018 includes a return, for solo recitals, to Sydney’s CITY RECITAL HALL and the MELBOURNE RECITAL CENTRE and further performances of the two-piano Rachmaninov PIANO CONCERTO NO.3 at the PERTH CONCERT HALL and, as part of a larger European tour, at LA SEINE MUSICALE in Paris, at the THEATRE DU LEMAN in Geneva, the TONHALLE in Zurich and again at the Vienna’s MUSIKVEREIN.
-He also appears in the Rachmaninov concerto with orchestra in Budapest and gives a solo recital in London’s CADOGAN HALL.
+2018 and 2019 included a return, for solo recitals, to Sydney’s CITY RECITAL HALL and the MELBOURNE RECITAL CENTRE and further performances of the two-piano Rachmaninov PIANO CONCERTO NO.3 at the PERTH CONCERT HALL and, as part of a larger European tour, at LA SEINE MUSICALE in Paris, at the THEATRE DU LEMAN in Geneva, the TONHALLE in Zurich and again at the Vienna’s MUSIKVEREIN.
+He also appeared in the Rachmaninov concerto with orchestra in Budapest and gave a solo recital in London’s CADOGAN HALL.

 Do not copy or reproduce.
 This material is provided for information only and is not intended for use as biographical material in performance programs and publicity materials.
 To arrange to receive program-ready biographical material suited to particular word-length and style requirements, please contact email@example.com